pingidentity/pingdirectory-go-client/configurationapi/docs/AddScimSubattributeRequest.md

 `func (o *AddScimSubattributeRequest) HasReferenceType() bool`

 HasReferenceType returns a boolean if a field has been set.

+### GetSubattributeName

+`func (o *AddScimSubattributeRequest) GetSubattributeName() string`

+GetSubattributeName returns the SubattributeName field if non-nil, zero value otherwise.

+### GetSubattributeNameOk

+`func (o *AddScimSubattributeRequest) GetSubattributeNameOk() (*string, bool)`

+GetSubattributeNameOk returns a tuple with the SubattributeName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSubattributeName

+`func (o *AddScimSubattributeRequest) SetSubattributeName(v string)`

+SetSubattributeName sets SubattributeName field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)